P. Allen Smith: Life and work

 Born in Little Rock, Arkansas, and raised in McMinnville, Tennessee, Smith is a fourth-generation nurseryman and horticulturalist.
-Inspired by a childhood spent on the farm raising and showing livestock and poultry, he has led a life of promoting good stewardship of the earth.
 In 2009, Smith founded the Heritage Poultry Conservancy, an organization dedicated to the preservation and support of all threatened breeds of domestic poultry.
 He attended Hendrix College, graduating in 1983, and received a Rotary International Scholarship to study garden design and history at the University of Manchester in England, where he also studied English gardens that had been visited by John Adams and Thomas Jefferson in the 18th century.

 After returning to the United States, he entered the nursery and garden-design business with his family in Little Rock, Arkansas, where he focused on reviving interest in perennials.
 Smith also became a private tour guide to European gardens and started teaching gardening workshops, which then led to appearances on local television shows.

-In the half-hour episodes of P. Allen Smith Garden Home, Smith empowers people to discover their own style and to create beautiful indoor and outdoor living spaces in their own homes.
-His mission is to connect with people, cultivate health and mindfulness, and ultimately inspire others to live a more natural life.
-He shares lifestyle trends and stories of people who are making a positive impact in their communities.
+In the half-hour episodes of P. Allen Smith Garden Home, Smith shares lifestyle trends and stories of people who are making a positive impact in their communities.
 Some episodes are filmed at Smith's Arkansas Home, Moss Mountain Farm, near Little Rock, Arkansas.

 Smith has also appeared frequently on The Weather Channel, the CBS Early Show, the NBC Today Show and other national TV programs teaching viewers gardening and design techniques.
 He has also written several books on gardening and contributes pieces to numerous publications.

 Smith's design firm, P. Allen Smith & Associates, specializes in estate master planning, garden design and installation, with projects at public institutions, private corporations, and family estates.
 He is a former Board Member of the Royal Oak Foundation (the American partner of England's National Trust) and has contributed to preservation efforts at Thomas Jefferson's Monticello and George Washington's Mount Vernon among other historic properties.
 He is a Certified Fellow of the Royal Horticultural Society and is an Honorary Member of the Garden Club of America.
 Smith received the Garden Club of America's 'Medal of Honor' in 2006 at the GCA's 93rd Annual Meeting Awards Dinner in Denver, Colorado.